 For weight loss

-According to nutritionists, matcha is an excellent drink that can be included in a person's diet for weight loss.
-This tea helps to speed up metabolism, regulate cholesterol levels and, as a result, treat obesity.
+According to nutritionists, matcha is an excellent drink that can be included in a person’s diet for weight loss.
+This tea helps speed up metabolism, regulate cholesterol levels and, as a result, treat obesity.

 What is the difference between mate and matcha

-Mate in calabash (vessel) with bombilla (pipe)
+Mate in a calabash (vessel) with bombilla (pipe)

 How to choose